Skip to main content

 Data Sources

-• Direct building inspections and agent canvassing across each district
+• Direct building inspections, named-building review and agent canvassing across each district

 • Service-charge schedules normalised to gross-effective cost for comparability